Quick Start Guide for Developers

 Credentials

-1. Private Key: This is the key you had generated at the time of submitting CSR file in Certification environment.
+1. Private Key: This is the key you had generated at the time of submitting your CSR file in the Certification environment.

 Testing Mutual Auth connection using Postman